 How to Chromecast Photos from iPhone: 4 Different Solutions

-If you’ve been using the Chromecast device to stream on your TV, you might already know that there’s no native method to Chromecast photos from iPhone.
-That’s because Chromecast is not compatible with AirPlay.
+If you’ve been using Chromecast to stream on your TV, you might already know that there’s no native method to Chromecast photos from iPhone.
+That’s because it’s not compatible with AirPlay.

 Solution 1: A Third-Party App with Additional Benefits